emmt/TwoDimensional.jl/docs/src/BoundingBoxes.md

 end
 ```

-A bounding box may also be constructed by applying a predicate function to the
+A bounding-box may also be constructed by applying a predicate function to the
 elements of a 2-dimensional array:

 ```julia
 BoundingBox(f, A)
 ```

-yields the bounding box of all integer coordinates `(x,y)` such that
+yields the bounding-box of all integer coordinates `(x,y)` such that
 `f(A[x,y])` yields `true`.
 If the elements of `A` are booleans (of type
 `Bool`), then `BoundingBox(A)` is equivalent to `BoundingBox(identity,A)`.